bigchaindb/BEPs/18/README.md

 ## Motivation
 <!--The motivation is critical for BEPs that want to change the BigchainDB protocol.
 It should clearly explain why the existing protocol BEP is inadequate to address the problem that the BEP solves.
 BEP submissions without sufficient motivation may be rejected outright.-->
 Changing the shape of a BigchainDB Network at runtime is an important requirement.
-While this BEP does not address this issue directly, it wants to solve the limitations we had with [Upsert Validators][BEP-3] by giving a tool that can be used this and other situations.
+While this BEP does not address this issue directly, it wants to solve the limitations we had with [Upsert Validators (BEP-3)][BEP-3] by giving a tool that can be used this and other situations.
+BEP-3 addresses a really interesting use case: adding a Member to a running Network.
+Since changes in the Validator Set are not themselves expressed as transactions but are included into the metadata of an arbitrary block, all the nodes have to add a validator simultaneously—if less than the majority of the nodes attempt to include a Validator, the block fails and the whole Network can stuck.
+Since those changes are **not** stored in the blockchain itself, a new Node that needs to sync with the Network will fail in validating blocks from a specific *height* on.
+The *height* will match the one of the first block voted by a new Validator that was **not** included in the `genesis.json` file (and Tendermint will fail with `Invalid commit (last validator set size) vs (number of precommits)`).

+The abstract version of the problem is "make Network wide decisions".
+We need a way for Members to vote on proposals, and implement them as soon as the quorum of ⅔ is reached.
+In this BEP, a proposal is named *Election*, a vote is a fungible token formalized with the capitalized name *Vote*.
+Elections and Votes are stored in the blockchain, so a new Node that syncs with the Network will be able to replay them locally, and reach the same state of all other Members.

 The basic idea is to formalize the concept of an Election storing its data in a [BigchainDB Transaction Spec v2][BEP-13].
 By storing it in a BigchainDB Network, it allows Members to vote asynchronously, and Validators to apply changes synchronously.